PeNgzzzzz/WLP4-Compiler/README.md

 # WLP4-Compiler
-A Compiler by University of Waterloo
+A Compiler of WLP4 - a subset of C.